gridcapa/gridcapa-doc/docs/03-process-documentation/05-swe-cc/process-description.md

 ### Balances adjustment

-- Import of Glsk file:
+- Import of GLSK file:
-Conversion of the Glsk <TimeSeries> corresponding to the process timestamp to merit order scalable for ES and PT.
+Conversion of the GLSK <TimeSeries> corresponding to the process timestamp to merit order scalable for ES and PT.
 For FR,the shift is done proportionally to all FR generators.
-The limits Pmin, Pmax of generators defined in the network are ignored in order to respect the resource capacity limitation mentioned in the Glsk timeseries.
+The limits Pmin, Pmax of generators defined in the network are ignored in order to respect the resource capacity limitation mentioned in the GLSK timeseries.

 Computing initial SWE countries balance :
 Run a loadflow on the imported cgm (after pre-processing) and computing exchanges on borders ES - FR and ES - PT.